 When Daniel Ketch became the new Ghost Rider, Michael Badilino believed him to be the same demon that had destroyed his family.
 He led a task force to destroy Ghost Rider, but failed repeatedly to do so.
 In frustration, he turned to Mephisto, trading his soul in exchange for the power to destroy the Ghost Rider.
 Mephisto made the deal, but only unlocked Badilino's inner strength using the "Medallion of Power".
 In his superhuman form, Badilino was called Vengeance, and originally attempted to kill Ghost Rider, believing him to be Zarathos.
 Eventually, Vengeance was won over to the side of good when Ghost Rider was proven not to be the demon Zarathos, the one truly responsible for Badilino's hatred.

-At this point after defeating Centurious with Ghost Rider and Blaze, who would later join the Midnight Son forcibly after the Lilin attacked the police station he was in.
+At this point, after defeating Centurious with Ghost Rider and Blaze, he would later join the Midnight Sons forcibly after the Lilin attacked the police station he was in.
 He would then fight the final battle with the Midnight Sons against Zarathos and the Fallen.